Degree and Coursework

 In general, the science courses above should be at a level required for a biology major or a premed track.
 Please consult your academic advisor for help in choosing the correct courses.

 - Undergraduate GPA of 3.0 or above

 - Applicants with a GPA less than 3.0 may be considered if they have post degree coursework demonstrating higher grades or another graduate degree with a GPA of 3.0 or higher

 - General GRE is required (No subject examination is required)

-- The GRE must be taken no later than December for admission in the fall (Official scores must be taken no more than five years before the intended quarter of entry and must come directly from the Educational Testing Service (ETS))
+- The GRE must be taken no later than December for admission in the fall [Official scores must be taken no more than five years before the time of application and must come directly from the Educational Testing Service (ETS)]

 - Official scores must be sent using 1565 as the institution code and 0210 as the program code